Principal Investigator: Feng Ding, PhD

 Bo Wang, PhD

 Dr. Bo Wang graduated in August 2017.
 His PhD projects included soft condensed matter, nanoparticle-protein interactions, and protein aggregations.
-Bo is now a postdoctoral fellow working at Vanderbilt University.
+Bo did his postdoctoral training at Albert Einstein College of Medicine and Vanderbilt School of Medicine.
+He is currently working as a staff scientist at NIH.

 Slaven Radic, PhD